The purpose of the Children

 What is child abuse?

-Under the Guidelines child abuse is categorised into four different types.
+Child abuse is categorised into 4 different types by the Children First: National Guidance for the Protection and Welfare of Children.
 A child may experience more than one form of abuse.

 - Emotional abuse